-LEVEL: III SEMESTER: II COURSE CODE: PSYC 3026 COURSE TITLE: HISTORY AND SYSTEMS IN PSYCHOLOGY CREDITS: 3 PREREQUISITES: PSYC 1001 OR PSYC 1004 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCENDTION.
-The number of this source is to family
+LEVEL: III SEMESTER: II COURSE CODE: PSYC 3026 COURSE TITLE: HISTORY AND SYSTEMS IN PSYCHOLOGY CREDITS: 3 PREREQUISITES: PSYC 1001 OR PSYC 1004 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES

 COURSE DESCRIPTION: The purpose of this course is to familiarize students with the various systems of thought that have developed over the lifespan of psychology from its philosophical origins to recent perspectives.
 This course will primarily rely upon readings, class presentation, and class discussion to convey this body of knowledge.